onuryurdupak/unity3d-recursive-selector/README.md

 #### DESCRIPTION:

-Enables recursive selection of children components of an input type in Unity Editor.
+Enables recursive selection of child components under current selection (of an input type) in Unity Editor.

 #### USAGE: